Alaskan Malamute

 With regards to the Alaskan Giant Malamute, it was considered a separate breed in its own right and not a ‘kind of malamute’.
 He is, however, considered to be an outsized dog in Europe and is therefore rarely seen there.
 He is more often taken into account and bred in Canada and the United States.

-Behaviour of the Alaskan Malamute
+FCI classification of the Alaskan Malamute

-Alaskan Malamute to adopt
+Breed compatibility Alaskan Malamute

 The price of an Alaskan Malamute varies depending on its origins, age, and gender.
 You have to count an average of £685 for dogs registered at the Kennel Club.